DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/FAQ.md

 # 	Frequently Asked Questions
 ## .
 Version and Support Information

 **Where can I find contact information for support?**

-    <br> o	Support contact details can be located on the Finance Utilities parameters form on the About tab.
+Support contact details can be located on the Finance Utilities parameters form on the About tab.

-  -	Where can I identify the installed version of the Finance Utilities module
+ **Where can I identify the installed version of the Finance Utilities module**

-    <br> o	Navigate to Settings > About.
+Navigate to **Settings > About**
 A list of Loaded Packages and their models will be displayed.
 Search for and expand DXCFinanceUtilities.
 The version information will be displayed on the right (i.e. DXC Finance Utilities 10.0.240.2019443 (isv))

 ## 	Troubleshooting